 - I was hungry about 2 hours after eating it.

-- Should be called FRUIT and BROWN SUGAR oatmeal as there is no maple syrup (just maple flavoring).
+- Should be called FRUIT and BROWN SUGAR oatmeal as there is no maple as far as I can see (lawsuit?).

 Other posts you might like: